meli/meli/meli/docs/external-tools.md

 ## Sending mail with a command line tool

-`composing.send_mail` can use either settings for an SMTP server or a shell command to which it pipes new mail to.
+`send_mail` can use either settings for an SMTP server or a shell command to which it pipes new mail to.

 ### `msmtp` and `send_mail`